 Where the property is rural, we need to coordinate fuel—oil or propane—fill ups and ensure the charges for these services are properly credited on the statement of adjustments.

 Discharges, undertakings, representations, warranties, declarations, debt payouts, and the statement of adjustment are prepared in order for final signing day.
 Again, we send out final reporting letters with the transaction details following closing.

-So the next time you take that big step to buy the home of your dreams-or sell your existing property-know your real estate lawyer is busy making sure the transaction runs as smoothly as possible!
+So the next time you take that big step to buy the home of your dreams—or sell your existing property—know you’re real estate lawyers is busy making sure the transaction runs as smoothly as possible!